 Common Career Mistakes and How to Avoid Them

-Are you doing everything to grow the status of your career with no success?
-Have you ever wondered why your coworker or friend is promoted while you are still stuck in the same position?
-It’s true that a lot of us commit common blunders in our work that slow down progress.
-Learn about these errors and how to avoid them.
+Are you trying everything to progress your career but without success?
+Have you ever wondered why your colleague or friend has been promoted while you’re stuck in the same place?
+It’s true that a lot of us commit common blunders in our careers that stagnate the pace of growth.
+Continue reading to learn about these mistakes and learn how to avoid them.

 Key Takeaways

-- Find mentorship, Continuing Education and Transferable Skill Set Training to keep your skills competitive.
+- Find mentorship, Continuing Education and transferable skills Training to keep your skills competitive.

 - Overcommitment leads to mistakes burning out, mistakes, and internal discontent.